Broken Silence: Following The Road to a Silent Hill Reboot

 Update 10/6: In case there was any doubt left, the @SilentHill Twitter account has now been verified, checkmark and all.
 It strangely hasn’t updated once since the last Dead by Daylight Pyramid Head costume released back in August, not even tweeting about the Cybil costume or the GOG release of Silent Hill 4.
 We can only wait and see, I suppose.

-Update 12/3: Following that leak, it was announced that Keiichiro Toyama, creator of Silent Hill, Siren, and Gravity Rush, was leaving Sony Interactive Entertainment to found his own studio, Bokeh Game Studios Inc..
+Update 12/3: It was announced that Keiichiro Toyama, creator of Silent Hill, Siren, and Gravity Rush, was leaving Sony Interactive Entertainment to found his own studio, Bokeh Game Studios Inc..
 Toyama had previously been rumored as heading up the Silent Hill reboot, but this obviously throws a wrench in that possibility.
 While there is still a chance that he left the project mid-production (which happens constantly, it’s happened to Halo: Infinite multiple times now), that Bokeh will be formally adopting production as its first project, or that his work on the game was finished.
-The only way to know is to find out.
-Only five days remain until The Video Game Awards, where we’ll probably all be disappointed anyway.

 For now, that’s where the story ends.
 AestheticGamer recently commented on Silent Hill once more, simply commenting that it was ‘still in dev‘ when talking about several future releases he’s privy to.
 From the lowest of lows to (while perhaps not the highest possible) highs, the winding road on the way to a new entry in this series has been quite the adventure to follow.
 Could it be possible that after so long lost in the fog, the series could finally be reemerging?
 Anything’s possible, and I actually have hope in my heart for the first time in a good long while.
 There’s still plenty of reason to doubt though.